Non-Invasive Prenatal Genetic Screening for Fetal Chromosomal Aneuploidies (NIPS), Whole Blood

 Phlebotomy

-STECK BCT tube must have more than 7 mL of blood ( otherwise sample is rejected ), Please check the request form and consent form are signed
+STRECK BCT tube must have more than 7 mL of blood (otherwise sample is rejected), please check the request form and consent form are signed.

 Registration